 Knee for Justice The Take a Knee movement inspired this exhibit.
 It pushed me to question how a black man’s peaceful posture of being on one knee during the national anthem to highlight police brutality towards black men could be considered disrespectful and unpatriotic.
 Yet, a white man on a horse with a gun and American flag, riding through the Malheur National Wildlife Refuge is considered, by many, a citizen’s right and patriotic.

 This Land Is My Land The take-over of the Malheur National Wildlife Refuge in Oregon by Ammon Bundy and armed militias in January 2016, brought to the forefront the debate of who should control federal lands and how the balance between environmental protections and ranchers is sensitive and challenged.
 This Land is My Land acknowledges this struggle between those involved in open range philosophy and the federal government.
+The rancher’s struggle with the flag depicts this challenge.

 Our Backs, Your Table acknowledges the hard-working migrant individuals who provide cheap labor, without labor protections, to deliver food to our tables.
+It was inspired by an NPR interview with a migrant worker who challenged Americans to do the hard work they do.
+The flag is carried over the migrant’s shoulder and expands across the crops of her labor.

 God Given Right The daily deaths of our citizens due to gun violence is staggering, shameful and adds a heavy weight of grief on the loved ones left behind, those who survive and all who observe and listen through news reports.
 The National Rifle Association initially stood for improved marksmanship, responsible gun ownership, and access for recreation and hunting.
 “God Given Right”, was a response I heard during an interview of someone who believes strongly in the Second Amendment without exception.